vyankateshOdilwar/OrangeHRM/README.md

 # OrangeHRM
-OrangeHRM OrangeHRM application covers everything from core HR to time and attendance, candidate recruiting, performance reviews, absence management, benefits administration, and more.
+OrangeHRM application covers everything from core HR to time and attendance, candidate recruiting, performance reviews, absence management, benefits administration, and more.